spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 [spec](property://AvValue)
 ```

-Non-code shorthand is a shorthand that references to a Markdown file or an image.
+Non-code shorthand references a Markdown file or an image.

 Examples of non-code shorthands: